 Welcome to our meteor detection and radio astronomy pages.
-We are an informal group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
-Along with our other Astronomy projects we operate a dedicated 24/7 meteor detection system at the Norman Lockyer Observatory in Sidmouth, Devon plus several remote sites operated by members.
+Meteorscan is a voluntary group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
+We operate a dedicated 24/7 meteor detection system, with multiple highly sensitive ground stations.

-With this project our objective is to collect high quality meteor ionisation trail data, solar observation data and other radio astronomy data.
-To do this we use the Observatory site at Sidmouth as our main detection station along with feeds from Ventnor and several member sites for data validation and error discrimination.
-By consolidating information from multiple sites we hope to be able to provide reliable data.
+With this project our objective is to collect high quality meteor data, solar observation data and other radio astronomy data.
+By consolidating information from multiple stations we are able to record reliable data for later retrieval and analysis. [more...]

-You can view our trace screen directly on this website by visiting our live feed.
-The screens show us general observation information relating to quantity, size and speed of meteors as they strike the earth’s atmosphere.
+You can view our live trace screen directly on this website by visiting our meteor live feed.
+The screens show us general observation information relating to quantity, size and speed of meteors as they burn up in Earth’s atmosphere.